Get Brexit Done: Unleash Britain's Potential: Overview

-Johnson concluded the guarantee section of the manifesto by alleging that if Jeremy Corbyn's Labour and Nicola Sturgeon’s SNP formed a coalition government, there would be two referendums on Brexit and Scotland in 2020.
+Johnson concluded the guarantee section of the manifesto by alleging that if Jeremy Corbyn's Labour and Nicola Sturgeon's Scottish National Party formed a coalition government, there would be two referendums on Brexit and Scottish independence in 2020.

+The manifesto also included commitments to remove the Fixed Term Parliaments Act, defend the First Past the Post electoral system, introduce voter ID and maintain the voting age at 18.